doherty100/azuresandbox/README.md

 Apply the quick starts in the following order:

 1. [terraform-azurerm-vnet-shared](./terraform-azurerm-vnet-shared/) implements a virtual network with shared services used by all the quick starts.
-1. [terraform-azurerm-vm-linux](./terraform-azurerm-vm-linux/) implements a dedicated Linux virtual machine connected to the shared services virtual network.
 1. [terraform-azurerm-vnet-spoke](./terraform-azurerm-vnet-spoke/) establishes a dedicated spoke virtual network.
 1. [terraform-azurerm-vm-sql](./terraform-azurerm-vm-sql/) implements a pre-configured environment for running benchmarks like [HammerDB](https://www.hammerdb.com/) and testing web applications using an [IaaS](https://azure.microsoft.com/en-us/overview/what-is-azure/iaas/) approach.
 1. [terraform-azurerm-sql](./terraform-azurerm-sql/) implements an Azure SQL Database for running benchmarks like [HammerDB](https://www.hammerdb.com/) and testing web applications using a [PaaS](https://azure.microsoft.com/en-us/overview/what-is-paas/) approach.